Saint Paul, Minnesota: Sports

 The Saint Paul division of Parks and Recreation runs over 1,500 organized sports teams.

 Saint Paul hosts a number of professional, semi-professional, and amateur sports teams.
-The Minnesota Wild play their home games in downtown Saint Paul's Xcel Energy Center, which opened in 2000.
+The Minnesota Wild play their home games at downtown Saint Paul's Grand Casino Arena, which opened in 2000.
 The Wild brought the NHL back to Minnesota for the first time since 1993, when the Minnesota North Stars left the state for Dallas, Texas.
-(The World Hockey Association's Minnesota Fighting Saints played in Saint Paul from 1972 to 1977.)
+The World Hockey Association's Minnesota Fighting Saints played in Saint Paul from 1972 to 1977.
 Citing the history of hockey in the Twin Cities and teams at all levels, Sports Illustrated called Saint Paul the new Hockeytown U.S.A. in 2007.

-The Xcel Energy Center, a multipurpose entertainment and sports venue, can host concerts and accommodate nearly all sporting events.
+The Grand Casino Arena, a multipurpose entertainment and sports venue, can host concerts and accommodate nearly all sporting events.
 It occupies the site of the demolished Saint Paul Civic Center.
-The Xcel Energy Center hosts the Minnesota high school boys hockey tournament, the Minnesota high school girls' volleyball tournament, and concerts throughout the year.
+The Grand Casino Arena hosts the Minnesota high school boys hockey tournament, the Minnesota high school girls' volleyball tournament, and concerts throughout the year.
 In 2004, it was named the best overall sports venue in the US by ESPN.

 The St. Paul Saints are the city's Minor League Baseball team, which plays in the International League as an affiliate of the Minnesota Twins.
 There have been several different teams called the Saints over the years.
 Founded in 1884, they were shut down in 1961 after the Minnesota Twins moved to Bloomington.
 The Saints were brought back in 1993 as an independent baseball team in the Northern League, moving to the American Association in 2006.
 They joined affiliated baseball in 2021.
 Their home games are played at the open-air CHS Field in downtown's Lowertown Historic District.
-Four noted Major League All-Star baseball players are natives of Saint Paul: Hall of Fame outfielder Dave Winfield, Hall of Fame infielder Paul Molitor, Hall of Fame pitcher Jack Morris, and first baseman Joe Mauer.
+Four noted Major League All-Star baseball players are natives of Saint Paul: Hall of Fame outfielder Dave Winfield, Hall of Fame infielder Paul Molitor, Hall of Fame pitcher Jack Morris, and Hall of Fame catcher and first baseman Joe Mauer, all of whom played for the Minnesota Twins during their careers.
 The all-black St. Paul Colored Gophers played four seasons in Saint Paul from 1907 to 1911.

 The St. Paul Twin Stars of the National Premier Soccer League play their home games at Macalester Stadium.
 St. Paul's first curling club was founded in 1888.
 The current club, the St. Paul Curling Club, was founded in 1912 and is the largest curling club in the United States.
 Minnesota Roller Derby is a flat-track roller derby league based in the Roy Wilkins Auditorium, made up of women and gender expansive athletes.
 Minnesota's oldest athletic organization, the Minnesota Boat Club, resides in the Mississippi River on Raspberry Island.
 Saint Paul is also home to Circus Juventas, the largest circus arts school in North America.